 The lump sum issue can be problematic too.
 With a UK pension scheme, you can withdraw a lump sum of up to 25 per cent tax-free on maturity, typically when you are 65.
-With an offshore scheme you can withdraw 100 per cent tax-free, and typically you can withdraw the money when you wish, at a present maturity date, with no penalties.
+With an offshore scheme, however, you can withdraw 100 per cent tax-free.
+On top of that, you can typically withdraw the money when you wish, at a present maturity date, with zero penalties.

 Freedom and Flexbility